josswinn/sparkleshare-rdm/Academic dropbox.md

 The main reason for this is that many researchers do a lot of work on their laptops, in locations where their network connection may be intermittent, slow or completely sent.
 On the train, on a plane, in a cafe, they need access to some or all of their data wherever they are.

 When faced with this problem, many researchers turn to Dropbox because it is easy to use and requires no user interaction beyond the initial setup.
-However, there are serious issues with using Dropbox to store research data.
+However, there are serious issues with using Dropbox to store research data, primarily the fact that confidential data is being stored on servers outside the institution's control.

 What is needed is a tool to transparently synchronise local and network storage, effectively providing an offline cache which provides the convenience and speed of local disk access combined with the resilience of network attached storage.